ganeshnikhil/Desktop_AI/README.md

 ## Contact

-If you have any questions or need further assistance, please contact [your email or contact information].
+If you have any questions or need further assistance, please contact [ganeshnikhil124@gmail.com].
 ```

-Replace `<repository-url>` and `<repository-directory>` with your actual repository URL and directory name.
-You might also want to update the contact information and any other specific details relevant to your project.